jcreedcmu/frontend-template/README.md

 Building
 --------

-Assuming you have nodejs and python3 installed,
+Assuming you have nodejs installed,

 ```shell
 $ make